-We derive substantially all of our revenue from sales of our DC base power systems to two customers within the telecommunications market.
-Our efforts to expand our customer base, our product portfolio or markets within which we operate may not succeed, and may reduce our revenue growth rate.
+We derive substantially all our revenues from sales of our DC base power systems to three customers within the telecommunications market.
+Our efforts to expand our product portfolio or markets within which we operate may not succeed and may reduce our revenue growth rate.

-We derive substantially all our revenues from sales of our DC base power systems to two customers within the telecommunications market.
-Any factor adversely affecting sales of these power systems to these two customers or to other customers within this market, including market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, could adversely affect our business and results of operations.
+We derive substantially all our revenues from sales of our DC base power systems to three customers within the telecommunications market, AT&T, Verizon Wireless and T-Mobile.
+Any factor adversely affecting sales of these power systems to these three customers or to other customers within this market, including market acceptance, product competition, performance and reliability, reputation, price competition and economic and market conditions, could adversely affect our business and results of operations.
 Our plan to invest in the development of higher capacity DC hybrid solar systems to address data centers and other applications within the telecommunications market may not result in an anticipated growth in sales and may reduce our revenue growth rate.